epicchainlabs/epicchain-jdk/README.md

 # epicchainjdk: A Java/Kotlin/Android Development Toolkit for the EpicChain Blockchain

 epicchainjdk is a development toolkit that provides easy and reliable tools to build EpicChain dApps and Smart Contracts using the Java platform (Java, Kotlin, Android).
-It is an open-source project developed by the community and maintained by [AxLabs](https://axlabs.com).